2-REC/hugo-myblog-theme/README.md

     - Only keep minimum, add as desired
         => For each language: scss file + entry in "_syntax.scss"
 - Gallery
-    - 3 modes: "one-by-one" (or "one"), "remote" and "at-once" (default)
+    - 3 modes: "one-by-one" (or "one"), "remote" and "at-once"
-        - one-by-one: "cpation" fields will be used for each image
+        - one-by-one: "caption" field will be used for each image
         - remote: Can additionally specify online images (by providing URL for "image" field)
-        - at-once: The "caption" field will not be used
+        - at-once: The "caption" field will not be used (default)
     + changed: fixed sizing issues (20% seems buggy, +use of "match"+"unmatch" doesn't work well when quick resize, +no init trigger on page onload)